Tuberculosis of ankle joint is relatively uncommon. The incidence of ankle tuberculosis is less than 5 percent of all osteoarticular tuberculosis.

 If the disease responds well and local signs become quite gentle active and assisted exercises are begun.

 If the patient is treated in synovitis stage, the patient does recover almost completely.
-But in cases, where the arthritis has set in, some loss of motion with varying degrees of pain may be expected even after completion of treatment.
+But in cases, where arthritis has set in, some loss of motion with varying degrees of pain may be expected even after completion of treatment.
 The loss of motion and residual pain is dependent upon the destruction of the bone.

-In cases with advanced arthritis where the joint is expected to be very painful, painless ankylosis of the joint in neutral position is the aim of treatment, which can be achieved in majority of the cases by antitubercular drugs and immobilization in a below-knee plaster cast.
+In cases with advanced arthritis where the joint is expected to be very painful, painless ankylosis of the joint in the neutral position is the aim of treatment, which can be achieved in the majority of the cases by antitubercular drugs and immobilization in a below-knee plaster cast.

 Isolated ankylosis of ankle joint does little or no disability in normal activities when compared to hip or knee joint.